Real Robot Challenge: A Robotics Competition in the Cloud: Conclusion

 \section{Conclusion}

 We designed and built a robot cluster to facilitate reproducible research into dexterous robotic manipulation.
 We believe that this cluster can greatly enhance coordination and collaboration between researchers all across the world.
-We hosted competitions on these robot to advance state-of-the-art and to produce publicly-available datasets that contain rich interactions between the robots and external objects.
-In addition, we provide scientists with access to the platforms for their own research project.
-This is especially beneficial for researchers which would otherwise not have access to such robots.
+We hosted competitions on these robots to advance the state-of-the-art and to produce a publicly-available dataset that contains contact-rich interactions between the robots and external objects.
+These competitions validated our platform design, as participants were able to use the robots with ease and there were almost no hardware and software failures during the hundreds of hours of unsupervised operation.
+We now open these platforms to scientists around the world for their own research project.